If your questions are not answered below, please contact firstname.lastname@example.org.

 18. Can I take the exams more than once?
 What if I'm unhappy with my score?

 Students are only permitted to take each exam one time.
-The Practice MATH exam can be taken up to 3 times.
 Multiple attempts of the exams are not allowed.

 19. I had testing accommodations for the SAT/ACT/AP or in my high school.
 Can I get similar accommodations for the MATH and CHEM Placement exams?

 We may be able to provide testing accommodations to you depending on what is needed.
-Please contact Disability Services at email@example.com.
+Please contact Student Accessibility Services at firstname.lastname@example.org or by completing their web form at https://access.ucmerced.edu/student-accommodation-request.

 20. What if I DON’T take the placement exam(s) or if I miss the deadline?